 Stars everywhere mixed with yelling voices, she tried to get up and make it to the house.
 Find out how this story ends in her next book.

 Mischief could easily be Jenny’s middle name… In Indiana they said she had a bit of an ornery streak...
 Either way, despite struggling in school with learning disabilities, dyslexia, and constant muscle pain Jenny was encouraged to live life to its fullest, focusing not on her struggles but on what she could do.
 Jenny lived life full speed, determined to explore every possible trail, looking for the next adventure.

 In 1970 with Jenny’s heart deeply rooted in the rich soil of Indiana farm life, her family moved to Tucson, Arizona.
 She struggled in planting new roots in the dry Tucson desert without her horses and extended family.

-The grandchildren’s absence from Jennifer’s day-to-day life inspired her to start translating her memoirs and crazy adventures into her first children’s book, "Mischief on the Farm".
-Her passion is to share the simple, fun life she enjoyed with her sister Joy, and brother Jay exploring the farm with wild imaginations twisted with streaks of orneriness.
+The grandchildren’s visits to once a year inspired her to start translating her memoirs and crazy adventures into her first children’s book, "Mischief on the Farm".
+Her passion was to share the simple, fun life she enjoyed with her sister Joy, and brother Jay exploring the farm with wild imaginations twisted with streaks of orneriness.

 Jennifer's second book "Whose Forest Is It?" was co-written with her brother Jay after he enjoyed a beautiful bike ride on Hunting Island, South Carolina.

-New book just released 6/2017 "Sheller and Tacky the Cactus Wren" A one hundred year old corn sheller and a perky little cactus wren wander through six generations on a mid-western farm.
+Third book "Sheller and Tacky the Cactus Wren" A one hundred-year-old corn sheller and a perky little cactus wren wander through six generations on a mid-western farm.